top of page

 It is clear that our ancestors were far more sophisticated than the "primitive" barefoot images suggest.
 In the harsh landscapes of the Chalcolithic era, also known as the Copper Age, around 4500 to 3500 BCE, footwear was important.
 Take Ötzi the Iceman, for example; his 5,300-year-old boots were a masterclass in insulation, featuring a complex mesh of lime-bark string to hold hay in place against his skin, acting like a prehistoric version of a thermal sock.

-Meanwhile, in the warmer climates of Ancient Egypt, sandals were worn for utility but also a sign of hierarchy.
-The commoners often went barefoot or wore simple papyrus weaves, the elite treated their sandals as canvases for political and spiritual expression.
-Some sandals were crafted with gold or intricately embossed leather, and interestingly, some were even found with images of captives or enemies painted onto the footbeds.
+Meanwhile, in the warmer climates of Ancient Egypt, sandals were worn for utility but also as a sign of hierarchy.
+The commoners often went barefoot or wore simple papyrus weaves, while the elite treated their sandals as canvases for political and spiritual expression.
+Some sandals were crafted with gold or intricately embossed leather.
+Interestingly, some were even found with images of captives or enemies painted onto the footbeds.
 This allowed the wearer to symbolically "crush" their enemies with every stride — proving that from the very beginning, what we wore on our feet was designed to send a message as much as it was to provide a barrier against the sand.

-Shoes in this period continued to reflect an individual's status, wealth and fashion sense.
-There were even laws introduced known as Sumptuary laws which dictated who could wear certain colours, styles and fabrics.
+Shoes in this period continued to reflect an individual's status, wealth, and fashion sense.
+There were even laws introduced known as Sumptuary laws which dictated who could wear certain colours, styles, and fabrics.
 This was intended to distinguish the commoners from the nobles.
-Peasants and commoners were limited to simple, practical styles, made of leather or wooden clogs which provided protection from cold, rough muddy ground.
-Poulaines were a long pointed shoe which often went several inches beyond the foot and were popular amongst the nobility as a status symbol.
-The description of these remind me of some of the shoes that men wear today which extend way beyond the length of their feet.
+Peasants and commoners were limited to simple, practical styles, made of leather or wooden clogs which provided protection from cold, rough, muddy ground.
+Poulaines were a long pointed shoe that often went several inches beyond the foot and were popular amongst the nobility as a status symbol.
+The description of these reminds me of some of the shoes that men wear today which extend way beyond the length of their feet.

 The Height of Status: Venetian Chopines